Module 15.3: Neon & PlanetScale - Serverless Databases That Branch Like Git

 Section titled “The Problem”A B2B SaaS company had a familiar problem:

-- Production database: 200GB
+- Production database: production-sized relational dataset

-- Local dev: 1GB seed data
+- Local dev: small seed dataset

 The Before